Unity-Technologies/com.unity.probuilder/Documentation~/overview.md

 ## Applying Materials and Vertex Colors

-You can apply any Material to ProBuilder Meshes using the [Material Palette](material-tools.md), either on selected faces in [Element mode](edit-mode-toolbar.md) or across the entire object.
+You can apply any Material to ProBuilder Meshes using the [Material Palette](material-tools.md), either on selected faces in [Element mode](edit-mode-toolbar.md) or across the entire GameObject.

 You can also apply [Vertex Colors](workflow-vertexcolors.md) to your Mesh while you are still building the geometry.
 This can help easily identify parts of complex Meshes, such as the floor, or provide a little color while you are greyboxing.